google/zetasql/docs/one-pager.md

 WHERE MessageId > 3;
 ```

-Using a `TABLESAMPLE` operation with a join to another table.
+Use a `TABLESAMPLE` operation with a join to another table.

 ```sql
 SELECT S.Subject